j05t/emnist/README.md

 All test error rates in percent.
 All results were obtained with Keras using the Theano backend.
 Source code resides in https://github.com/j05t/emnist/blob/master/emnist.ipynb, a slightly adapted (and more recent) version using the TensorFlow backend is available at https://github.com/j05t/emnist/blob/master/emnist_tensorflow.ipynb.
 See https://github.com/j05t/emnist/blob/master/setup.txt for information regarding setup and usage.
 Detailed results can be viewed at https://github.com/j05t/emnist/blob/master/plot_history/plot_csv.ipynb.
 Best model weights have been uploaded.
 # Test error rates of this model on EMNIST Digits test data:
-0.16% test error rate gives us a total of 64 wrong predictions on the EMNIST Digits testing dataset of 40,000 images:
+0.16% test error rate gives us a total of 64 incorrect predictions on the EMNIST Digits testing dataset of 40,000 images:
 ![incorrect predictions](incorrect_predictions_emnist.png)

 ## Results for manually set learning rates: